MathuxNY-73/leetcode/README.md

 As of June 2<sup>nd</sup>, 2019:
 - [X] Find a first working solutionn on the sample input.
 Solution is recursive thus fails on big inputs
 - [X] Find a DP solution with a 2D array
+- [X] Submit solution.
+Got correct in 4 ms with 9.6 MB
-- [ ] Find a DP solution with a 1D array.
+- [X] Find a DP solution with a 1D array.
 Is it possible ?
 - [X] Submit solution.
-Got correct in 4 ms with 9.6 MB
+Got correct in 4ms with 8.5 MB
-- [ ] Problem solved
+- [X] Problem solved